scriptrdotio/quickstart/quickstart/Readme.md

   - message tag field with {linechart_speed_&lt;value of device id you got on your mobile&gt;"}
   - save your new line chart config for speed over time charting.
 ------------
-  - Go To The Quickstart/Api/Subscriber And Subscribe It To The Requestchannel.
+  - In your Scriptr workspace, go To The quickstart/api/aubscriber, And click on subscribe button on the top right corner to Subscribe it To The Requestchannel.

 ## How it works
     ### Simulator